The Formulae of St. Eucherius of Lyons

 The scorpion is the devil or his ministers; in the gospel: I gave you power to crush snakes and scorpions.
 [Luke 10:19]

 The vipers are the same as above; in the gospel: snakes are the equals of vipers.
-[Matthew 23:33 and Luke 3:7]
+[Matt 23:33 and Luke 3:7]